-The committee assists the Board of the Company by making recommendations in relation to:

-- Board composition and succession planning for the Board and the CEO and oversight of succession planning for the Executive Committee; - Director remuneration (subject to any shareholder approval that is required in accordance with the Company's Constitution, ASX Listing Rules and HK Listing Rules) and remuneration arrangements for the Company's Executive Committee and any other person nominated as such by the Nomination and Remuneration Committee from time to time; - the public reporting of remuneration for Directors and key management personnel and other members of the Executive Committee; - · oversight of the performance assessment of the Executive Committee; - designing Company remuneration policy and regulations with regard to corporate governance; and - oversight of the progress of the diversity and inclusion strategy, as well as diversity metrics at the organisation and operation level.

-During the financial year ended 31 December 2022, work performed by the committee included, but was not limited to:

-- · consideration of re-election of Directors: - undertaking a review of the Company's organisational structure, succession planning and composition of the Executive Committee; - undertaking an external, independent review of the executive remuneration structure to ensure it still meets its objectives; - endorsed amendments to the Diversity and Inclusion Policy and the Nomination and Remuneration Committee Charter regarding diversity and inclusion matters; - review of the 2021 Corporate Governance Statement, including diversity and measurable objectives; - finalisation and endorsement of Company short-term and long-term incentive plans and Company salary indexation and performance assessment implementation: - monitoring workplace culture with a focus on Yancoal's efforts to prevent, and respond to, inappropriate workplace conduct, including sexual harassment, bullying and racism; and - keeping abreast of the current labour market conditions, the risks the tight labour market creates for talent attraction and retention and Yancoal's response to managing those risks.
+CURRENT MEMBERSHIP PURPOSE Independent Non-Executive Directors: The committee assists the Board of the Company by making recommendations in relation to: Helen Jane Gillies - Chair Board composition and succession planning for the Board and the CEO and oversight of succession Gregory James Fletcher planning for the Executive Committee; Geoffrey William Raby Director remuneration (subject to any shareholder approval that is required in accordance with the Non-Executive Directors: Company's Constitution, ASX Listing Rules and HK Listing Rules) and remuneration arrangements for the Company's Executive Committee and any other person nominated as such by the Nomination and Baocai Zhang Remuneration Committee from time to time; Yaomeng Xiao (from 28 October 2022) The committee consists only of Non-Executive the public reporting of remuneration for Directors and key management personnel and other members of the Executive Committee; Directors with a majority being independent, including oversight of the performance assessment of the Executive Committee; the Chair of the committee, and meets the minimum designing Company remuneration policy and regulations with regard to corporate governance; and composition requirement of three Non-Executive Directors, as required by the Company's Nomination and Remuneration Committee Charter. oversight of the progress of the diversity and inclusion strategy, as well as diversity metrics at the organisation and operation level.
+During the financial year ended 31 December 2022, work performed by the committee included, but was not limited to: consideration of re-election of Directors; undertaking a review of the Company's organisational structure, succession planning and composition of the Executive Committee; undertaking an external, independent review of the executive remuneration structure to ensure it still meets its objectives; endorsed amendments to the Diversity and Inclusion Policy and the Nomination and Remuneration Committee Charter regarding diversity and inclusion matters; review of the 2021 Corporate Governance Statement, including diversity and measurable objectives; finalisation and endorsement of Company short-term and long-term incentive plans and Company salary indexation and performance assessment implementation; monitoring workplace culture with a focus on Yancoal's efforts to prevent, and respond to, inappropriate workplace conduct, including sexual harassment, bullying and racism; and keeping abreast of the current labour market conditions, the risks the tight labour market creates for talent attraction and retention and Yancoal's response to managing those risks.
 The qualifications, skills and experience of each member and the number of times the committee met throughout the period and the individual attendances of the committee members at those meetings is disclosed in the Information on Directors in the Directors' Report.